randomaccess2023/MG2023/Video 73/README.md

 > `river` module version 0.7.0 is a old version.
 The latest version of __river__ module doesn't have any method to calculate __Hartigan index__. _Hartigan index_ using `river` module can't be calculated without using the data centroids.

 But, I found another way.
 We can use `ClustersFeatures` module (version 1.0.3) to calculate _Hartigan index_.
 However, some of the code of the `ClustersFeatures` module is outdated and results in error.
-So, I downloaded the `ClustersFeatures` __GitHub__ directory and made some changes.
+So, I made some changes to the original `ClustersFeatures` __GitHub__ directory.
 This directory after modifications can be found inside the __MODULE__ folder.

 This is the original GitHub repository of `ClustersFeatures`: [Simon-Bertrand/Clusters-Features](https://github.com/Simon-Bertrand/Clusters-Features)